You are here: Urology Textbook > Kidneys > Nephronophthisis

 Definition of Nephronophthisis

-Nephronophthisis is an autosomal recessive group of diseases, which lead to a tubulointerstitial nephritis and the formation of multiple renal cysts.
-Depending on the genetic defect, currently nine different forms are known, nephronophthisis leads to end-stage renal disease in different ages (Solomon et al, 2009).
+Nephronophthisis is an autosomal recessive group of diseases that lead to tubulointerstitial nephritis and the formation of multiple renal cysts.
+Depending on the genetic defect, currently, nine different forms are known.
+Nephronophthisis leads to end-stage renal disease at different ages (Solomon et al., 2009).

 Epidemiology: